 Well, Google will aim to conquer every angle of your life and that of your family.
 As opposed to humans in charge of observation, Google does not need to eat nor sleep and neither experiences fatigue.
 Hence why, the monitoring will be constant, without fail.

 Good or bad, you decide.
 It largely comes down to how much value you attach to your privacy online.
 Heck, Google will as part of its domestic surveillance (to put it plainly), will know if your children have finished their homework or are they getting enough exercise or do they spend too much time on gadgets and so on.

 You will be able to configure certain targets for your children and when they fail to meet them, Google will be able to restrict them or take away their privileges.
 Come to think of it, it will be the collapse of our society as we know it.
 Machine learning superseding parenting.

 If this feels like something you’d be comfortable with, Google Home is the way forward for you.
 If not, then you are not living in the Matrix.
 Congratulations!
 You’re finally awake and have snapped out of the dream.
 “Smiths” will be on your trail now.
 Better get ready and equip yourself with a VPN and become the One.

-With a VPN service such as Ivacy, you can mask your real IP address and gain control of your privacy.
+With a VPN service such as Ivacy, you can mask your real IP address and secure your internet privacy.
 VPN lets you stay online and surf the web under the radar.
 You will be impervious to any prying eyes and data snoopers; government surveillance, ISP, or in this case, Google.